browserslist/browserslist/README.md

 * `OperaMini` or `op_mini` for Opera Mini.
 * `Samsung` for Samsung Internet.
 * `UCAndroid` or `and_uc` for UC Browser for Android.
+* `Electron` for Electron framework.
+It will be converted to Chrome version.

 ### Electron